Everything You Need To Know About Wireless Headphones

 3. Interference: Other wireless devices in the area can interfere with the Bluetooth signal, causing audio distortion or dropouts.

-4. Sound leakage: Some wireless headphones may have poor noise isolation, which can result in sound leakage.
+4. Sound leakage: Some may have poor noise isolation, which can result in sound leakage.
 This means that people around you may be able to hear what you are listening to, which can affect the overall audio experience.

 Audio Codecs for Wireless Headphones